Dan0sz/host-webfonts-locally/readme.md

 # OMGF | GDPR Compliant, Faster Google Fonts.
 Easy.

+**OMGF can be downloaded for free without any paid subscription from [the official WordPress repository](https://wordpress.org/plugins/host-webfonts-local/).**

 OMGF automagically caches the Google Fonts used by your theme/plugins locally.
 No configuration (or brains) required!

 ## Description